 “Do not wait too long, my friend.”

 Before Charlotte left, she informed the rest of the Bennets about the party and the arrival of the militia.
-This excited Kitty and Lydia and they set out immediately for Meryton, hoping to meet some of the officers.
+This excited Kitty and Lydia to no end, and the two young girls set out immediately for Meryton, hoping to meet some of the officers.

 When the girls returned, having also stopped in the milliner’s shop to purchase ribbons and lace for their bonnets and gowns, it was evident they had succeeded in their mission.
 They could not stop talking about the handsome officers in regimentals they had met.